kranzky/insoluble/folly.md

 As we continued our investigation, I couldn't help but overhear a man exclaim, "Cash it'd squeals keys curtains!"
 I exchanged a puzzled glance with Rob, wondering how this random statement could be connected to our search for Julie.
 The man's words echoed in my mind, yet I couldn't decipher their meaning.

-We walked along the busy street, our admiration for the city's historic buildings momentarily distracting us from our investigation.

-A man excitedly pointed towards a newspaper stand, drawing our attention.

-The headline, written in bold purple and daylight yellow letters, highlighted the fear that was gripping the city.

-Rob and I exchanged a glance, our determination to solve the puzzle and find Julie stronger than ever.

-As I glanced at the programme, I missed a faint glint that seemed to follow the whispers of the crowd.

 A tingling sensation rattled through my veins as I picked up the scraps of packing paper.
 Overcome with curiosity, I stowed the papers in my outstretched coat pocket and strolled forward.
 As I walked, I couldn't help but notice the following crowd's laughter had a distinctly Austrian accent; a sound seldom heard in these parts.
 The tiny twists of turquoise and gold in the ridges of the mysterious map tangled my thoughts, urging me to explore further.
 I ventured inwards, the sparse crowd beginning to dip and disperse as I spun the strand of this bizarre tale.

 ---